AWinterman/simple-scuttle/README.md

 For a paper defining vector clocks, see [here][vector-clock-paper]

-####`Gossip.digest.clock`####
+####`Gossip.clock.clock`####

-The vector clock itself-- a map from `source_ids` to version numbers, keeping track of the last update this `Gossip` instance has seen from any of its peers.
+The vector clock-- a map from `source_ids` to version numbers, keeping track of the last update this `Gossip` instance has seen from any of its peers.

-####`Gossip.digest.get(id)` -> `Integer version'####
+####`Gossip.clock.get(id)` -> `Integer version'####

 Returns the version number for the specified `id`, or `-Infinity` if it cannot be found.

-####`Gossip.digest.set(source, version)`####
+####`Gossip.clock.set(source, version)`####

-Sets the specified `source` to the specified `version` number in the `Gossip.digest.clock` object.
+Sets the specified `source` to the specified `version` number in the `Gossip.clock.clock` object.

-####`Gossip.digest.create()`####
+####`Gossip.clock.create()`####

 Return a randomly ordered array of `digest` stream objects for each `source` in th clock.
 See [Expected Objects][#expected-objects].

 # Relation to [npm.im/scuttlebutt][] #

 This was inspired by [Dominic Tarr's scuttlebut module][npm.im/scuttlebutt], which, though totally awesome, I found a little hard to parse.
 So in order to understand [the paper][paper] , I wrote my own module to implement the protocol.
 As such this module bears great fidelity to the paper-- many decision that [npm.im/scuttlebutt][] leave to the client are in fact specified in the paper that describes the protocol.
-Others, such as resolution of delta conflicts, are left to the user through to specify through function argument rather than subclassing.
+Others, such as resolution of delta conflicts, are left to the user to specify through function argument rather than subclassing.
 I intended to replicate terminology from the paper faithfully, subject of course to the restrictions imposed by the format and language (javascript rather than maths).
+The other difference is that this implementation does not require that the user specify a schema (the set of possible keys) prior to instantiating the `Gossip` object.

 # TODO: #
-- Make sure Gossip.version is updated if need be by applicaiton of external deltas.
 - A parent constructor to ensure uniquenes of id, uniformity of mtu, etc.
 - Investigate whether history's memory attribute should be an array that is `.sort(fn)`-ed, or a custom implementation, such as [this one][cross-filter-sort].
-- Find a way to do safe deletes.
+- Find a way to safely delete keys from the state.
-- Make sure updates are applied only when they should be.

 [npm.im/scuttlebutt]: https://npmjs.org/package/scuttlebutt
 [paper]: http://www.cs.cornell.edu/home/rvr/papers/flowgossip.pdf